- All Projects

 Scenario investigates the differences in narrative reasoning between humanoids and human participants in interactive cinema.
 It proposes that when humanoids are provided with a modest ability to sense and interpret the actions of human participants sharing a digital cinematic environment, their interactive responses will co-evolve autonomously with those of human participants.
-In an experimental encounter with human participants, inspired by Samuel Beckett’s Quadrat 1 + 2, the study tests the narrative autonomy of humanoids as the capacity to make independent decisions using AI language.
+In an experimental encounter with human participants, inspired by Samuel Beckett’s Quad 1 + 2, the study tests the narrative autonomy of humanoids as the capacity to make independent decisions using AI language.

 The project has three key research objectives:

-- Test outcomes of co-evolutionary interaction between human participants and humanoid in a cinematic experiment.
+- Test outcomes of co-evolutionary interaction between human participants and humanoids in a cinematic experiment.
 Scenario involves the apprehension, interpretation and response by multiple humanoids to clusters of more than one human participant, thus focusing upon group interaction.

-- Evaluate the significance of co-evolutionary narrative as a condition of: differentiated clarity in sensing and tracking; autonomy recoverable in the deliberation of humanoids; quality of aesthetic conviction in the co-evolutionary responses of humanoid and human participants.
+- Evaluate the significance of co-evolutionary narrative as a condition of: differentiated clarity in sensing and tracking; autonomy recoverable in the deliberation of humanoids; quality of aesthetic conviction in the co-evolutionary responses of humanoids and human participants.

 - Jeffrey Shaw & Hu Jieming Twofold Exhibition, Chronus Art Centre, Shanghai, 2014/15